mvcss/mvcss.github.com/source/styleguide/numbers-game.md

 * Spacing (padding, margin, etc.) is a multiple of a stored base whitespace value, set in ems
 * Font sizes (aside from the `html` element) are defined with percentage values, scaling the other relative properties on the element simultaneously

-This setup should be a easier to grasp once we reach the Settings, Utilities, and Base segments of Foundation.
+This setup should be a easier to grasp once we reach the Config, Tools, and Base segments of Foundation.

 **Note:** pixel values will occasionally be required to meet design requirements, especially with things like offsets.
 Try to use them as sparingly as possible.